LitlGroup5/Litl/README.md

       - Skill set
       - Number of connections
       - Tabbed Reviews (Reviews by the user and of the user)
-* [ ] User should be able to look at the detail view of the Tasks in Proposals/Offers
+* [x] User should be able to look at the detail view of the Tasks in Proposals/Offers
-* [ ] User should be able to create new Proposals
+* [x] User should be able to create new Proposals
 * [ ] User should be able to edit existing Proposals
-* [ ] User should be able to accept/reject the offers by the other users
+* [x] User should be able to accept/reject the offers by the other users
-* [ ] User should be to Bif for the offers by other users
+* [x] User should be to Bid for the offers by other users
 * [ ] User can access a drawer layout menu with following options -
       - Profile
       - Connections